boa-dev/boa-dev.github.io/blog/2025-10-22-boa-release-21/index.md

 ### Garbage collector rewrite

 This has been long overdue.
-Boa's garbage collector is a forked and modified verison of `rust-gc`, and we have long been pushing our forked gc to its limits.
+Boa's garbage collector is a forked and modified version of [`rust-gc`](github.com/Manishearth/rust-gc), and we have long been pushing our forked gc to its limits.

 We have seen some evidence from previous pull requests that simply swapping allocators from Rust's global allocator can increase Boa's performance, and